Summer Research and Outreach Fellow

 Program Overview

-Particle astrophysics is the study of the fundamental properties of the most basic building blocks of nature, and their influence on the evolution of structure in the Universe.
+Astroparticle physics is the study of the fundamental properties of the most basic building blocks of nature, and their influence on the evolution of structure in the Universe.
 The questions being addressed in this field are considered, world-wide, to be among the most important in physics today.
 Led by many of the scientists who developed the renowned Sudbury Neutrino Observatory (SNO) that grew into SNOLAB in Sudbury, Ontario, and theorists progressing models from the fundamental properties of dark matter to the imprint of dark matter on cosmological scales, Canada and Queen’s University have become a world leader in this field.
+The work performed at SNO and SNOLAB has led to a number of prestigious awards for both the team and the Director (Dr. Arthur B. McDonald) including the co-shares of the Nobel Prize in Physics 2015 and the 2016 Breakthrough Prize.
+In recent years, there has been a dramatic increase in research intensity in the field of astroparticle physics.

-The work performed at SNO and SNOLAB has led to a number of prestigious awards for both the team and the Director (Dr. Arthur B. McDonald) including the recent co-shares of the Nobel Prize in Physics 2015 and the 2016 Breakthrough Prize.
-In recent years, there has been a dramatic increase in research intensity in the field of particle astrophysics.
-Queen’s University aspires for MI to maximize the scientific, innovative, and long-term economic output of SNOLAB by providing resources focused on the highest priority areas within the particle astrophysics community.
-MI will enable unprecedented opportunities to shape the development of particle astrophysics in Canada, promote scientific excellence, provide unparalleled training opportunities, and engage youth and the general public through targeted outreach programs.
-This engagement will also ensure a sustained influx of scientific and diverse talent to astroparticle physics and the broader sciences, maintaining Canada as a world-leader in astroparticle physics.
-The proposed summer position(s) sit within this focus of training and engagement of younger Canadians and early career researchers.
+The MI and the C2MCI will enable unprecedented opportunities to shape the development of science in Canada, promote scientific excellence, provide unparalleled training opportunities, and engage youth and the general public through targeted outreach programs.
+This engagement, facilitated through programs like Queen’s Summer Science Research and Outreach Fellows, will ensure a sustained influx of scientific and diverse talent to astroparticle physics, chemistry, and the broader sciences, maintaining Canada as a world-leader in these fields.
+The proposed summer position(s) sit within this focus of training, engagement, and experiential learning of younger Canadians and early career researchers.

 Significance of Project to Science, Society, and Queen's

-The present generation of experiments are predicated on new theoretical models, and improvements in the fields of geochemistry, engineering, and material science, and their corresponding technologies.
-During the seven-year CFREF funding period several of these experiments are leading or will lead the world in sensitivity to weakly interacting particles.
+The present generation of astroparticle physics experiments are predicated on new theoretical models, and improvements in the fields of geochemistry, engineering, and material science, and their corresponding technologies.
+During and now beyond the CFREF funding period of MI, several of these experiments are leading or will lead the world in sensitivity to weakly interacting particles.
 These experiments have the capability for the first direct observation of dark matter particles or neutrinoless double beta decay.
 The direct detection of dark matter particles could tell us the completely unknown nature of this form of matter that comprises 84% of the mass in our Universe.
-The observation of neutrinoless double beta decay can determine the neutrino mass and the nature of this fundamental particle, thereby contributing to an understanding of the creation of matter in the early Universe.
+The observation of neutrinoless double beta decay can determine the neutrino mass and the nature of this fundamental particle, and solve a long-standing mystery about the overabundance of matter vs antimatter in the Universe.
 Other constraints on dark matter come from improving theoretic models and their implications in astronomical and cosmological contexts.
 This area of physics is a top priority worldwide, and discoveries of this magnitude would sustain Canada as a global leader in this area of scientific research.
-Positioning and maintaining Canada as a leader in this area requires sustained support of science in the Canadian public, training of younger scientists, and exposure of astroparticle physics and science generally to young and aspiring researchers.
+Importantly, new technologies and theories to study these difficult-to-detect particles also leads to better methods in the other application of particle physics, including medical imaging and isotope creation, fire detection, and radiation mitigation.

 Job Description